Dal Yellow (Hommade) (1 Serving) and Aloo Gobi (1 Cup)

 Portion Control

-Reduce the portion size of the Aloo Gobi and Dal Yellow to decrease the overall carbohydrate intake, thereby minimizing the spike.
+Reduce the portion size of the Aloo Gobi and Dal Yellow to manage the carbohydrate intake, which can help in minimizing glucose spikes.

 Increase Fiber Intake